Part files can be uploaded to a Project. Depending on the App, basic parts files can also be generated from specified parameters.

 Note: Part file names can not start with any number or special characters

 - Click the Geometries item in the Navigation Menu on the left side of the interface.

 - To upload geometry files click on Parts then select the Upload button ( most right) and drag and drop the parts files to be uploaded into the upload box.
 Files can also be uploaded through a selection menu.

-Note: As mentioned at the top of this page, the file types that are supported include: .stl, .mesh, coming soon: .step, .iges, imports from Onshape.
-For instructions on how to integrate your Onshape account with our app, please visit Importing Parts from Onshape.
+Note: As mentioned at the top of this page, the file types that are supported include: .stl, .mesh, coming soon: .step, and iges.

 - In the list of files to be uploaded, select an appropriate part type for each file.
 The choice of part type will vary depending on which TS application that is used.
 A list of app specific information about the possible part types for geometry uploads is at the top of this page.